MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 and returns a list of `FaultManagementJob` objects that match the specified filters.

 ### 6.12.1.
-Create Fault Management Job Complex Query Request
+Fault Management Job Complex Query Request

-Figure 28 depicts the key components of the data model utilized in the Create Fault Management Job Complex Query request (`POST /faultManagementJobComplexQuery`) and its corresponding response.
+Figure 28 depicts the key components of the data model utilized in the Fault Management Job Complex Query request (`POST /faultManagementJobComplexQuery`) and its corresponding response.
 The request message model, `FaultManagementJobComplexQuery_Create`, is a subset of the